-Schools will have due to regard to Searching, Screening and Confiscation guidance as published by the DfE.
+Schools will have due to regard to DfE Searching, Screening and Confiscation advice.
 The school may wish to explore a standalone policy around searching to safeguard children/young people and practice.
 A model policy is currently being put together and this will be distributed in October 2023 for schools to adopt.

-Key Contacts:
+Key Contacts